Mongolian cuisine: Nomadic

-Little is known of the early Mongol cuisine, other than the assumption that it would be similar to the general pastoral nomadic foodways of the Steppe.
+Little is known of the early Mongol cuisine, other than the assumption that it would be similar to the general pastoral nomadic foodways of the steppe.
 Mongols supplemented the staples of the pastoral nomadic diet (mostly milk and herd) with hunting and gathering, especially as stores of dry curd and cheese grew scarce in the late winter months.
-Sheep were the most important product of animal husbandry, providing milk for dairy products, some fermented goods, and meat.
+Sheep were the most important product of animal husbandry, providing milk for dairy products (tsagaan idee), some fermented goods and meat.
 Horses could provide milk for kumys, and were valued for their nutritious meat and blood.
 Less common herd animals were reindeers and sarlag, a type of yak.

 Mongols hunted the wild animals of the steppe.
-The marmot is mentioned in the Yinshan Zhengyao.
-Grain was often limited in supply, mostly traded for or taken as pillage, although some evidence of agricultural activity is known from 12th-century Western Mongolia.
-The importance of vegetables, fungi and fruits and berries is unknown, but speculated to have been significant.
-According to the Secret History, Genghis Khan's mother Hoelun was forced to resort to feeding her children from the pastures after the Tatars poisoned her husband Yesugei.
+The marmot is mentioned in the Yinshan zhengyao.
+Grain was often limited in supply, mostly traded for or taken as pillage, although some evidence of agricultural activity is known from 12^{th}-century Western Mongolia.
+The importance of vegetables, fungi, fruits and berries is unknown, but speculated to have been significant.
+According to the Secret History, Genghis Khan's mother Hoelun was forced to resort to feeding her children from the pastures, after the Tatars poisoned Yesugei, her husband.
 The context of this story implies that these types of foods were consumed only out of necessity.
 The roots and wild fruits mentioned are: